Aermoss/BrainFuck/README.md

 # BrainFuck
-really small brainfuck interpreter written in python.
+A simple BrainFuck interpreter written in python using llvmlite.

 # Getting Started
 ## Usage